 It was a terrible experience which required me to be kept in the hospital for one year.
 Recovery was slow.

-There was a day I thought I was going to die.
+A day came when I thought I was going to die.
 I had woken up gasping for air.
 The doctors who were on ward-round immediately came to my bed and sent for oxygen only to find that the hospital was out of oxygen.
 With nothing else to do in the interim, the 6 doctors just stood there and watched me lose my life.
 There was nothing they could do but wait for me to breathe my last and die…but God’s mercy said no.

 Jesus Healed Me…